tildeleb/heapsort/README.md

 Fifth, I coded the 2 (became 3) versions of Heapsort.

-Finally while I saved time (most of a day) at the end of the project to explore coding performance optimizations all that time was used up coding the C version.
-I was however able to analyze the performance of Go version and to a lesser degree the C version too.
+Finally while I saved time (most of a day) at the end of the project to explore coding various performance optimizations.
+Unfortunately almost all of that time was used up coding the C version.
+I was however able to analyze the performance of Go version and to a lesser degree the C version.

 Building the Project
 --------------------